Low carb no bake cookies are the creamy, buttery confections you didn’t even know you needed right now…

 Using a double boiler, melt the coconut oil and baking chocolate together.
 Stir until these ingredients are both fully melted and combined.

-Remove bowl from heat.
-Stir in almond butter salt and vanilla, and stir until they’re incorporated.
+Stir in salt and vanilla until incorporated.

 Add shredded coconut and almond slivers.
-Stir using a spatula to combine
+Stir using a spatula to combine.

 - I also find using a heat safe spatula is the best way to get everything out of the bowl.